AndreiMisiukevich/DoppelGit/docs/PRIVACY.md

 ### 3.2 Licensing / payments (if applicable)

-If the Pro plan is sold via a payment provider or extension monetization platform:
+If the subscription is sold via a payment provider or extension monetization platform:

 - A minimal set of data may be exchanged with that provider:
   - License identifiers,